Metro Detroit Attorneys For Pre- and Postnuptial Issues

 "Divorce Insurance" -- Is It Right For Me?

-While no one wishes to contemplate divorce at the time of marriage, many couples candidly acknowledge the risk without fear, and consider a pre-nuptial agreement to be essentially a practical component of comprehensive estate planning.
-A pre-nup, a power of attorney, a health care directive, a will or a trust each seeks to answer the "what if" and "what about" questions openly, honestly and conscientiously, before a future event (potential marital problems, a medical crisis or an untimely death).
+While no one wishes to contemplate divorce at the time of marriage, many couples candidly acknowledge the risk without fear, and consider a prenuptial agreement to be essentially a practical component of comprehensive estate planning.
+A prenup, a power of attorney, a health care directive, a will or a trust each seek to answer the "what if" and "what about" questions openly, honestly and conscientiously, before a future event (potential marital problems, a medical crisis or an untimely death).

-At the family law firm of Schwartz Law Firm in Michigan, we handle all aspects of prenuptial and post-nuptial agreements, including counsel, drafting and executing.
+At Schwartz Law Firm, we handle all aspects of prenuptial and postnuptial agreements, including counseling, drafting and executing.
 If the prenuptial is ever used, we know from experience the degree of scrutiny that a court is likely to apply.
-A judge could ask whether the pre-nup is fair, equitable, valid and enforceable — or if it was obtained through fraud, duress, mistake, misrepresentation or non-disclosure.
-We can advise you as to the risks you may face if you have to litigate a clause in your pre-nup; we can also advise on measures you can take to avoid pre-nuptial litigation in the future.
+A judge could ask whether the prenup is fair, equitable, valid and enforceable — or if it was obtained through fraud, duress, mistake, misrepresentation or nondisclosure.
+We can advise you as to the risks you may face if you have to litigate a clause in your prenup; we can also advise on measures you can take to avoid prenuptial litigation in the future.

-For a free initial consultation to resolve your family law issues in an atmosphere that is cordial and tailored to your needs, contact a lawyer at our Michigan family law firm in Oakland County today.
+For a free initial consultation to resolve your family law issues in an atmosphere that is cordial and tailored to your needs, contact us online or call 888-757-1681.